Hear why a great customer experience means everything

 Watch and listen to our conversation here

-At SAMC, the topic of culture change is one we know a great deal about
+The topic of culture change is one Melissa and I know a great deal about

-What I enjoy when I have someone like Melissa on the podcast is how we can share our ideas, experiences and know-how and continue to learn from each other.
-You can certainly read in my book, On the Brink: A Fresh Lens to Take Your Business to New Heights, how frustrating it is for companies, then and now, to address the core service imperative of their organization’s business.
-My hope is that you take away some great ideas and great learning around how to step back and look at your own business with fresh eyes, and see where you need to make some changes that will make all the diference.
-If you’d like to reach out to Melissa, you can connect with her on LinkedIn or her website BlueOrbitConsulting.com, or email her at firstname.lastname@example.org.
+As you’ll hear in our podcast, Melissa and I learn from each other as we share our ideas, experiences and know-how.
+You can read in my book, On the Brink: A Fresh Lens to Take Your Business to New Heights, how frustrating it is for companies, then and now, to address the core service imperative of their organization’s business.
+My hope is that you take away some great learning around how to step back and look at your own business with fresh eyes, and see where you might need to make some changes that will make all the diference.

 Additional resources for you

-- My award-winning first book: On the Brink: A Fresh Lens to Take Your Business to New Heights
+- My two award-winning books: Rethink: Smashing The Myths of Women in Business and On the Brink: A Fresh Lens to Take Your Business to New Heights

 Read the transcript of our podcast here